 Jen: We only cover Cleveland for the most part; as I like to say, “we stick to the 216.”
 We have coverage of 24 different neighborhoods on Cleveland’s east and west sides, along with downtown and the inner-ring suburbs like Lakewood, Cleveland Heights, and Euclid.
 We try to keep it Cleveland centric-and to take a strong neighborhood focus.

-Our goal is to identify the changemakers in Cleveland neighborhoods and find out what their doing to make their communities better.
+Our goal is to identify the changemakers in Cleveland neighborhoods and find out what they’re doing to make their communities better.
 We try to be very on the ground with our coverage; in fact, we just finished a 10-week intensive community reporting series in Old Brooklyn, which has been incredibly rewarding.

 We have partnerships with a lot of different community organizations, along with community development corporations.
 Via our editorial advisory meetings and other channels, they feed us story ideas and tell us what we should be covering in their specific neighborhoods.
 We try to form strong relationships inside of the the neighborhoods so we can get those grassroots stories that may not be interesting or available to major media.
 It is always gratifying when a major media outlet reaches out to share that they found a story idea through FreshWater!